Generic Name: fluticasone inhalation (floo TIK a zone)

 What is Flovent?

 Flovent is used to prevent asthma attacks.
-It will not treat an asthma attack that has already begun.
-Flovent HFA and Flovent Diskus are sometimes used together with an oral (taken by mouth) steroid medicine.
+This medicine will not treat an asthma attack that has already begun.

-You should not use Flovent Diskus if you are allergic to milk proteins.
+You should not use the Flovent inhalation powder if you are allergic to milk proteins.

 Before taking this medicine

 You should not use Flovent if you are allergic to fluticasone.
-Do not use the inhalation powder (Arnuity Ellipta or Flovent Diskus) if you are allergic to milk proteins.
+Do not use Flovent Diskus) if you are allergic to milk proteins.

-Do not use Flovent to treat an asthma attack that has already begun.
+Do not use this medicine to treat an asthma attack that has already begun.